 Cruise and Port South

-The Business South Cruise and Port South Group, focuses on the 'shore-side' priorities, opportunities and challenges faced by the cruise and port industry and its supply chains in the South Coast region, manly Southampton and Portsmouth
+The Business South Cruise and Port South Group, focuses on the 'shore-side' priorities, opportunities and challenges faced by the cruise and port industry and its supply chains in the South Coast region, mainly Southampton and Portsmouth

 The group is consists of businesses with an interest in the marine and maritime economy including, Carnival UK, Stride Treglown, ABP Southampton, Portsmouth Port, Red Funnel, Solent Stevedores, Griffon Hoverwork, Solent University and the Southampton Hoteliers Association.
 The purpose of the group is to: